dtsdwarak/cs_prep/INTERVIEW_PREP.md

 ### System Design

 > Have not explored/reviewed any of the following myself, as yet.
 Feel free to explore.
+For detailed references on topic-wise distributed systems, refer to [dtsdwarak@/distributed-systems-readings](https://dtsdwarak.github.io/distributed-systems-readings/)

 * ~~[System Design Manual](https://systemdesignmanual.com/)~~ Renamed to [Understanding Distributed Systems](https://understandingdistributed.systems/)
 * [Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems](https://www.amazon.in/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/9352135245/)